119kanika/GPTStream/README.md

 - unsubscribed to the onAuthStateChanged callback.
 - register for tmdb api and create an app and get access token.
 - Get Data from tmdb now playing movies list api
+- custom hooks for nowPlayingMovies
+- create movieSlice
+- update store with movies data
+- planning for main and secondary container
+- fetch data for trailer video
+- update store with trailer video data
+- embedded the youtube videe and make it autplay and mute
+- tailwind class to make it look desent

 # Features